Ada-Developers-Academy/core-interlude-2/current-events/activity-current-events.md

 Our goal is to create intentional space to discuss current events in technology.

-We want to become part of the ever-evolving conversation among technologists.
+We are becoming part of the ever-evolving conversation among technologists.

 Through discussion, we should aim to gain awareness of different topics and share what current events are interesting to us.